Sometimes Strategic Differentiation Doesn’t Have To Be Smart, Just Different

 “Out of the eater, something to eat; out of the strong, something sweet.”
 (Judges 14:14)

 In the razor-sharp logic of branding, this basically translates to “dead lion = sweet stuff”, and so really what better subject could there possibly be for the Golden Syrup logo?

 I learned this interesting curio from an old colleague Paddy Gilmore (who now runs marketing consultancy Destination Yes), who was extolling the virtues of brands being just plain weird.

 This is a point I’ve made numerous times in the past, as strategic weirdness is crucial to making a business idiosyncratic, difficult to copy, and interesting.
-What I liked about Paddy’s point however, was that unstrategic weirdness can also be extremely powerful.
-In other words yes, it’s great to be weird in a manner which serves a wider strategy – but it’s also great to be weird with no strategic logic underpinning it whatsoever.
+What I liked about Paddy’s point, however, was that unstrategic weirdness can also be extremely powerful.
+In other words yes, it’s great to be weird in a manner that serves a wider strategy – but it’s also great to be weird with no strategic positioning logic underpinning it whatsoever.

 The key example in question was that of Tetley’s tea bags.
 In 1989 they decided – for no apparent reason – to make their bags round rather than the traditional square.
 This didn’t serve any functional benefit, and as such was dismissed by their competitors.
 And yet, pointless or not, sales rose; culminating in Tetley becoming the market leader.

 The reason is pretty obvious: weirdness is distinctive, sticks in the mind, and thus makes the brand easier to buy.
 Perhaps consumers even convinced themselves there was a benefit to this randomness.
 People love to rationalise their choices, as we know.
 But either way, it worked: unstrategic differentiation did the same job that strategic differentiation would do.